archanasalunke27/Automation_Demo1/README.md

 # Automation_Demo1
-This is my first Git repository - Archana
+This is my first Git repository -
+Author - Archana